 We get it—the world of health care and Medicare can be confusing.

 Here you’ll find articles and information that explain everything from the basics of Medicare to the details of how each kind of Medicare works, including who’s eligible, the benefits and costs, how and when to enroll, and more.

 Steps to follow when deciding which plan is right for you.

 Find out how Original Medicare (Part A and Part B) works.

 Discover how Part B and Part D help to cover prescription drugs.

 Where are you in your Medicare journey?

 ¹Insured by Cigna Health and Life Insurance Company, American Retirement Life Insurance Company, Loyal American Life Insurance Company or Cigna National Health Insurance Company.
-In Kansas, Medicare Supplement insurance policies are insured by Cigna Health and Life Insurance Company.
-American Retirement Life Insurance Company, Loyal American Life Insurance Company and Cigna National Health Insurance Company plans are not available to residents of Kansas.
+In Kansas and Pennsylvania, Medicare Supplement insurance policies are insured by Cigna National Life Insurance Company.
+American Retirement Life Insurance Company, Loyal American Life Insurance Company and Cigna Health and Life Insurance Company plans are not available to residents of Kansas or Pennsylvania.

 Notice for persons eligible for Medicare because of disability:

 In the following states, all Medicare Supplement plans are available to persons eligible for Medicare because of disability: California, Colorado, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Kansas, Kentucky, Louisiana, Maine, Minnesota, Mississippi, Missouri, Montana, New Hampshire, Oregon, Pennsylvania, South Dakota, Tennessee, Vermont, and Wisconsin.